caketaster/Portfolio-Project-2/README.md

 # Testing

-..Every page looks good on screens as narrow as 320px and as short as 700px.
+..
+Every page looks good on screens as narrow as 320px and as short as 700px.
 The site passes all tests from the following template (adapted for use on my own site)
 ![testing validation](assets/images/readme/testing.jpg)